masomaster/mancala/setup.md

 - As a user, I want to be able to click on a pit to pick up the seeds and the game automatically starts "sowing" them in the next pit.
 - As a user, I want to see a label so I know which bank is mine.
 - As a user, I want to see how many seeds are in each pit.
-**DONE** (Monday morning, 10am)
+✅ **DONE** (Monday morning, 10am)

 ## Icebox
+- ✅ As a user, I want the app to randomly pick which player goes first for each game.
+- As a user, I want to be able to set my name instead of "Player 1" or "Player 2"
+- As a user, I want the seeds to be sown sequentially with an interval (not all at once).
 - As a user, I want a running tally of total wins and losses per player.
-- As a user, I want the app to randomly pick which player goes first for each game.
+- As a user, I want to be able to click a button to get a pop-up with information on mancala and its history.
-- As a user, I want to be able to pick which side of the board is mine.
+- As a user, I want the reset button to "click" (change color or give some indication of having been pushed).
 - As a user, I want to see a label so I know which side of the board is mine.
 - As a user, I want to see individual seed images in each pit (rather than a number)
-- As a user, I want to be able to set my name instead of "Player 1" or "Player 2"
-- As a user, I want to be able to click a button to get a pop-up with information on mancala and its history.
 - As a user, I want to see a design down the middle of board (between rows).
-- As a user, I want the reset button to "click" (change color or give some indication of having been pushed).

 # Overall UI